-- One device, tablet, laptop, or computer, per student - Provide the online Weather to Farm Independent Student Learning Activity fillable pdf to each student. - The electronic fillable pdf is available as a free download on the Follow the Farmer webpage. - The pdf contains the live links needed for students to access the following materials used in this lesson: - " Follow the Farmers Weather to Farm video" Weather to Farm online game - You can preview these resources on the Follow the Farmers webpage. - o This worksheet is designed using - " Activate (Part A) - " Acquire (Part B the video and Part C the game) - " Assess (Part D).
+- One device, tablet, laptop, or computer, per student - Provide students with the online Weather to Farm -Independent Student Learning Activity fillable pdf. - o The electronic fillable pdf is available as a free download on the Weather to Farm Game webpage. - o The pdf contains the live links needed for students to access the following materials used in this lesson: - " Follow the Farmers Weather to Farm video - " Weather to Farm online game - You can preview these resources on the Weather to Farm Game webpage. - o This worksheet is designed using - " Activate (Part A) - " Acquire (Part B the video and Part C the game) - " Assess (Part D).